Brandt Clarke

-Brandt Clarke (born February 9, 2003) is a Canadian professional ice hockey defenceman for the Los Angeles Kings of the National Hockey League (NHL).
-He was drafted eighth overall by the Los Angeles Kings in the 2021 NHL Entry Draft.
+Brandt Clarke (born February 9, 2003) is a Canadian professional ice hockey player who is a defenceman for the Los Angeles Kings of the National Hockey League (NHL).
+He was drafted eighth overall by the Los Angeles Kings in the 2021 NHL entry draft.

 Playing career

 On April 6, 2019 and marking the end of his high-profile minor hockey career, Clarke was drafted in the first round, fourth overall in the 2019 OHL Priority Selection to play major junior hockey with the Barrie Colts.
 Playing as a rookie for the Barrie Colts in what turned out to be the COVID-19-shortened 2019–20 season, Clarke led all rookie OHL defensemen, scoring six goals and 32 assists and he was considered a lock to go in the first round of the 2021 NHL Entry Draft.
 At the conclusion of the 2019–20 season, Clarke was named to the OHL First All-Rookie Team, as selected by the OHL's General Managers.

 In the following season (2020–21) when the entire OHL regular season was cancelled due to COVID-19, Clarke was able to continue his development in Slovakia, playing with his brother Graeme on loan to HC Nové Zámky of the Tipsport Liga, scoring five goals with ten assists while playing a partial season of only 26 games.

-On July 23, 2021, Clarke was selected in the first-round, eighth overall, by the Los Angeles Kings in the 2021 NHL Entry Draft.
+On July 23, 2021, Clarke was selected in the first-round, eighth overall, by the Los Angeles Kings in the 2021 NHL entry draft.
 Clarke was soon signed to a three-year, entry-level contract with the Kings on August 10, 2021.
 In November 2021, as the OHL resumed play, Clarke was named captain of the Colts for the 2021–22 OHL season, becoming the 22nd captain in Colts history.